-Needs & their fulfilment are the basis of motivation.
+Needs & their fulfillment are the basis of motivation.
 Needs change, so also motivation.
 Both internal & external factors are responsible for change.
 The fact is that not all needs are satisfied fully.
 When some are satisfied, some others arise.
-Sometimes because of personal, financial, social & cultural limitations, people can't fulfil some of their needs, wants & goals.
-Failure of need fulfilment may give rise to the following states:
+Sometimes because of personal, financial, social cultural limitations, people can't fulfill some of their needs, wants & goals.
+Failure of need fulfillment may give rise to the following states: Rationalisation - trying to justify the situation & excusing oneself,

-- 1. Rationalisation trying to justify the situation & excusing oneself, - 2.
-Aggression getting angry & frustrated, and resorting to unsocial actions, - 3.
-Regression trying to settle without that particular need & try something else, - 4.
+- 1. Aggression getting angry & frustrated, and resorting to unsocial actions, - 2.
+Regression trying to settle without that particular need & try something else, - 3.
 Withdrawal trying to disassociate oneself from the very thought of it.

-Role of Motives
+The Role of Motives